Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Tesla AI Day 2022: First Prototypes Revealed

-By Tesla AI Day 2022, the company had made significant progress, showcasing early prototypes nicknamed "Bumblebee" and a more advanced version that demonstrated basic walking and task execution capabilities.
-These prototypes confirmed Tesla's serious commitment to developing a functional humanoid robot and showcased their approach to leveraging technologies from their automotive division.
+By Tesla AI Day 2022, the company showcased early prototypes nicknamed "Bumblebee" and a more advanced version demonstrating basic walking and task execution.
+These confirmed Tesla's commitment to developing a functional humanoid robot and leveraging automotive-division technology.

 Generation 2: Major Improvements (2023-2024)

-Throughout 2023 and 2024, Tesla continued to release progress videos showing Optimus performing increasingly complex tasks.
-The unveiling of Optimus Gen 2 in late 2023 demonstrated significant improvements in walking speed (30% faster), balance, hand dexterity (11 DOF hands with tactile sensing), and overall fluidity of movement, marking a substantial leap forward from previous iterations.
+Throughout 2023 and 2024, Tesla released progress videos showing Optimus performing increasingly complex tasks.
+Optimus Gen 2 (late 2023) demonstrated 30% faster walking, improved balance, 11 DOF hands with tactile sensing, and overall fluidity of movement.

 Generation 3: Production Launch (January 2026)